har932/Pneumonia-Detection/README.md

 VGG 16 : It has 16 convoltional layers.
 It is an easy and broadly used Convolutional Neural Network (CNN) Architecture used for ImageNet which is a huge visible database mission utilized in visual object recognition software research.

+VGG 19 : It has 19 convoltional layers.
+It is an easy and broadly used Convolutional Neural Network (CNN) Architecture used for ImageNet which is a huge visible database mission utilized in visual object recognition software research.
+This means that VGG19 has three more convolutional layers than VGG16.